-A “household,” in this case, includes all adults and children functioning as one single family and economic unit with shared use of assets.
+A “household,” in this case, includes all adults and children functioning as one single family and economic unit with pooled finances and shared use of assets.
 Examples would include a single earner or a two-earner couple, along with their dependent relatives.

 For example, a family of four with $2 million in assets and $600,000 in debts would pay a $15,000 assets tax on the $1 million worth of net assets they owned above the threshold. ($2 million – $600,000 – 4 x $100,000 = $1 million, and 1.5% of $1 million = $15,000.)

 Note that undeclared assets can be seized under this system.
 If a particular asset isn’t declared as owned by anyone in a given year’s tax filings, then no one has standing to object if the government claims it.
 Hiding assets would be risky!

 So would understating their value.
 Selling assets for substantially more than their declared value would raise obvious questions and a potential action for back taxes if there is no reason to believe that the value suddenly increased.
 In addition, as security against fraudulently low declarations, the government should have the right to challenge any valuation.

 In most cases, it should be easy to show what the reasonable market value of an item was as of the tax declaration date.
 But if a settlement is not reached and there is no practical way to determine value, the government should have the right to auction the asset, and sell it if the high bid is at least 25% over the declared value, paying the owner 75% of the declared value and keeping the rest.